Generalized Euler-Maclaurin formula and Signatures: Interpolating discrete and continuous signature

-Combining the two expressions $(I)$ and $(II)$ yields the conclusion. \end{proof} Evaluating the expression \eqref{explicit_sawtooth} on integers and using the definition of $Z$ leads to simplified expressions of the flip and sawtooth signature on integer values. \begin{corollary} For any given time series $x\colon [[0, N]]\to \mathbb{R}^d$, the backward sawtooth signature of the linear interpolation path $X$ on the integer values $m\in [[0, N]]$ is given by the expression
+Combining the two expressions $(I)$ and $(II)$ yields the conclusion. \end{proof} Evaluating the expression \eqref{explicit_sawtooth} on integers and using the definition of $Z$ leads to simplified expressions of the flip and sawtooth signature on integer values. \begin{proposition} For any given time series $x\colon [[0, N]]\to \mathbb{R}^d$, the backward sawtooth signature of the linear interpolation path $X$ on the integer values $m\in [[0, N]]$ is given for any component $j_1\ldots j_n$ with $n\geq 2$ by the expression